DaBigBlob/cinsults/readme.md

 to `src/insults.c`
 just add more insults at the end of the char* array[]. make sure to update the patch insult version (the third number in the version string of INSULTS).

+# note (for now)
+dont try to use automatic optimizer i.e. `-O`. it will fuck things up.